-The following pages provide general advice on wood heating, detailed instructions for safe and effective installation, and guidance on how to get the best performance from this stove.
+The following pages provide general advice on wood heating, detailed instructions for safe and effective installation, and guidance on how to get the best performance from this insert.

-It is highly recommended that this wood burning hearth product be installed and serviced by professionals who are certified by a "Qualified Agency" such as NFI (National Fireplace Institute®) or CSIA (Chimney Safety Institute of America) in the United States and in Canada by WETT (Wood Energy Technology Transfer) or in Quebec by APC (Association des Professionnels du Chauffage).
-Contact local building or fire officials about restrictions and installation inspection requirements in your local area.
+It is highly recommended that this wood burning hearth product be installed and serviced by professionals who are certified by NFI (National Fireplace Institute®) or CSIA (Chimney Safety Institude of America) in the United States or in Canada by WETT (Wood Energy Technology Transfer) or in Quebec by APC (Association des Professionnels du Chauffage).
+Contact local building or fire officials about restrictions and installation inspection requirements in the area.

-A building permit might be required for the installation of this stove and the chimney that it is connected to.
-It is also highly recommended to inform your home insurance company.
+A building permit might be required for the installation of this insert and the chimney that it is connected to.
+It is also recommended to inform your home insurance company.

-Please read this entire manual before installing and using this stove.
+Please read this entire manual before installing and using this insert.